mia-platform/console-mcp-server/README.md

 ### How to Run

 You can run stable versions of the Mia-Platform Console MCP Server using [Docker](Docker).
-You can get detailed guide using the [following guide](20-setup).
+You can get detailed guide [in the related page of the Mia-Platform documentation](20_setup).

 If you don't have Docker installed, or you simply wish to run it locally, you can use NPM and Node.js.
 Once you have cloned the project you can run the commands: